-This document is a high-level summary and represents the minimum information for scientific users of this data product.
-It is strongly suggested that authors, researchers, and reviewers of research papers re-check this document for the latest status before publication of any scientific papers using this data product.
+This document is a high-level summary and represents the minimum information that all scientific users of this data product should be familiar with.
+We strongly suggest that users re-check this document for the latest status before publication of any scientific papers using this data product: this would apply to both authors and reviewers of such research papers.

-The quality of the CERES TRMM ES4 data is comparable to the quality of the ERBE ERBS single-satellite S4 data in terms of monthly regional, zonal, and global mean fluxes and scene identification.
+The quality of the CERES TRMM ES9 data is comparable to the quality of the ERBE ERBS single-satellite S9 data in terms of instantaneous gridded and monthly mean fluxes and scene identification.
 The major differences between CERES/TRMM and ERBE/ERBS are the field of view resolution, the spectral response of the instruments, the inclusion of rotating scanner plane data in the CERES product, and the tropical-only coverage of CERES/TRMM.

 Edition 2 significantly improves the quality of the unfiltered radiances compared to Edition 1.
-Subsequent to release of ES4 Edition 1, it was revealed that the unfiltering technique (basically the same algorithm used on ERBE) is not the best choice for CERES due to the differences between the CERES and ERBE spectral response functions.
-In the Edition 2 version of the ES4, this has been corrected by using a new unfiltering algorithm outlined in Loeb et al, "Determination of Unfiltered Radiances from the Clouds and the Earth's Radiant Energy System (CERES) Instrument", J. Appl.
+Subsequent to release of ES9 Edition 1, it was revealed that the unfiltering technique (basically the same algorithm used on ERBE) is not the best choice for CERES due to the differences between the CERES and ERBE spectral response functions.
+In the Edition 2 version of the ES9, this has been corrected by using a new unfiltering algorithm outlined in Loeb et al, "Determination of Unfiltered Radiances from the Clouds and the Earth's Radiant Energy System (CERES) Instrument", J. Appl.
 Meteor. [submitted 2000]).
 Also, updated spectral response functions were used in determining the unfiltering coefficients.
-Otherwise, Edition 2 ES4s use the same algorithms as was used in ES4 Edition 1 and ERBE (e.g. for determination of filtered radiances, scene identification and radiance-to-flux conversion etc.).
-We recommend that new users of the ES4 product use the Edition 2 version.
-For those who have already been using ES4 Edition 1, we provide results of comparisons between the two versions in the section on Validation Study Results.
+Otherwise, Edition 2 ES9s use the same algorithms as was used in ES9 Edition 1 and ERBE (e.g. for determination of filtered radiances, scene identification and radiance-to-flux conversion etc.).
+We recommend that new users of the ES9 product use the Edition 2 version.
+For those who have already been using ES9 Edition 1, we provide results of comparisons between the two versions in the section on Validation Study Results.